Can Rabbits Eat Lavender?

 Remember you must wait, yet your rabbit has a strong stomach and digestive system.
 In about seven months, your bunny will be able to eat lavender.
 Even then, you have to give them about 2 or 3 leaves in the beginning.

-lavender can be a safe and beneficial herb for mature bunnies.
+Lavender can be a safe and beneficial herb for mature bunnies.
 It has antioxidant and relaxing properties, but it is important to avoid overfeeding and to be aware that not all rabbits may enjoy the taste.
 Additionally, it should not be given to babies or immature rabbits.

 Following these guidelines can help when feeding lavender to bunnies. it’s essential to contact the vet before adding any food to the rabbit’s diet.